Skip to content

 The legal status of CBD products, in Minnesota in 2018, varied depending upon the THC level in the source plant, not the end product.
 (That changed in 2019.)

-1. If it’s not listed in the federal or state version of the Controlled Substances Act, CSA schedules; it’s not a crime
+1. If it’s not “listed” in federal or state version of Controlled Substances Act (CSA) schedules; it’s not a crime.

-2. Both “marijuana” and THC are listed; in both Minnesota and federal CSAs.
+2. Both “marijuana” & THC listed; in both Minnesota & federal CSAs.

-3. But CBD is not listed in either the Minnesota or the federal CSA, and so is not illegal as CDB.
+4. And CBD is not listed in either Minnesota or federal CSA.
+So, is not illegal.

-4. The most commercially feasible source for CBD is “marijuana.”
-Hemp has less resin, and so less CBD.
+5. The most commercially feasible CBD source is “marijuana.”
+Hemp has less resin, so less CBD.

-1. Simple solution: Completely legalize marijuana.
-Then legally source CBD from “marijuana” – a better source for safe, quality CBD.
+1. Simple solution: Completely legalize marijuana (repeal all criminal laws).
+Then legally source CBD from “marijuana” – a cleaner source.

 Conflicts